Comparison2 min read

 Pick the Subaru Impreza if:

-• You need AWD for snow or rain.
+• You need AWD for snow or rain

-• You prefer a slightly more spacious-feeling interior.
+• You prefer the slightly roomier-feeling interior

 Pick the Toyota Corolla Hatchback if:

-• Fuel efficiency is your top priority.
+• Fuel efficiency is your top priority

 From the Buying Guide